greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 For more information on the GiST index type, refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/indexes-types.html).

-The use of hash indexes has been disabled in Greenplum Database.
+The use of hash indexes has been deactivated in Greenplum Database.

 ## <a id="section6"></a>Examples